North Little Rock Community Gardens Summer 2022

 JOIN OUR PROGRAM

 The Community Garden Program encourages new and existing gardens to join our program by applying for our seasonal funding grants!
-Additional consideration will be given to community gardens that plan to donate excess produce, grow produce year-round and host educational workshops.
+Additional consideration will be given to community gardens that plan to donate excess produce, grow produce year-round, and host educational workshops.

 Applications are due by June 15th and December 15th every year.
+The seasonal funding application can be found below, on this page.

 Questions?
 Please contact: